-As a result, three different maximum limit values can be adjusted:
+As a result, three different maximum limit values can be adjusted in all systems with only one control valve and DHW heating on the secondary side:

 - Max. limit value to determine the absolute upper limit - Max. limit value for heating to operate only the room heating - Max. limit value for DHW to operate only the DHW heating